Panos Valavanis

-Panos Valavanis (Πάνος Βαλαβάνης, born 1954 in Athens) is a Greek classical archaeologist.
+Panos Valavanis (Πάνος Βαλαβάνης; 1954 – 14 May 2025) was a Greek classical archaeologist.

+Life and career

-Panos Valavanis studied at the University of Athens and the University of Würzburg.
-Since 1980 he has worked at the University of Athens, where since 2000 he has been a professor extraordinarius in classical archäeology.
-Valavanis does research on Greek pottery and Greek vase painting, on the architecture and topography of ancient Athens, on ancient technology, and on ancient sports.
+Panos Valavanis was born in 1954.
+He studied at the University of Athens and the University of Würzburg.
+From 1980 onwards, he worked at the University of Athens, where from 2000 he was a professor extraordinarius in classical archaeology.
+Valavanis did research on Greek pottery and Greek vase painting, on the architecture and topography of ancient Athens, on ancient technology, and on ancient sports.
 For his book Games and Sanctuaries in Ancient Greece, a foreword was written by John Boardman.

-Valavanis is a corresponding member of the Deutsches Archäologisches Institut.
+He was a corresponding member of the Deutsches Archäologisches Institut.

+Valavanis died of cancer on 14 May 2025, at the age of 71.